Things To Do

 The El Paso Art Association is the oldest art organization in El Paso celebrating 58 years of existence since it’s founding in 1949.
 The association serves to promote the visual arts in the El Paso region and provides services to it’s some 400 members by sponsoring several art shows, art classes and art workshops each year.
 The “Arts International” show held each October is the largest show of it’s kind in West Texas and Southern New Mexico attracting entries from over 100 artists each year and offering awards and guaranteed purchases in excess of $20,000 to winning participants.

-Founded by German-born artist Brigitte von Ahn, Encaustic is located in Northwest El Paso, just a couple of miles west of Franklin Mountain State Park.
-The gallery specialises in the encaustic technique, a painting method involving heated beeswax mixed with added coloured pigments.
+Founded by German-born artist Brigitte von Ahn, Encaustic is located just a couple of miles west of Franklin Mountain State Park.
+The gallery specializes in the encaustic technique, a painting method involving heated beeswax mixed with added colored pigments.
 Alongside the main collection, the gallery hosts a selection of sculptures and works by early El Paso artist Eugene Thurston.
-Other works include the colourful abstract creations of Ju-Yi Fu or the dreamlike landscapes of Lori Wertz.
+Other works include the colorful abstract creations of Ju-Yi Fu or the dreamlike landscapes of Lori Wertz.

 Commemorating the peaceful setting of the Chamizal border dispute between the US and Mexico, the Chamizal National Memorial is committed to celebrating the history and culture of the borderline region where it is located.
 Three galleries showcasing the work of local painters and sculptors make up the complex: the Los Paisanos, the Abrazos, and the Borderland gallery.
 By hosting exhibitions such as River People, featuring local artists like Nestor Valencia and Julio Sanchez de Alba, the gallery͛s aim is to shed light on the rich and diverse heritage that characterises this frontier area.
 Also on display in the bookshop is a collection of colourful alebrijes, curious animal-like creatures dreamed up by Mexican artist Pedro Linares which later became popular folk art objects in the Oaxaca region.